MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-trello-tutorial.md

     ![Assign User][205]

-### Testing single sign-on
+### Test single sign-on
-The objective of this section is to test your Azure AD single sign-on configuration using the Access Panel.
+The objective of this section is to test your Azure AD SSO configuration using the Access Panel.

 When you click the Trello tile in the Access Panel, you should get automatically signed-on to your Trello application.